CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 ## Available

+Puhti: Version 2020

 Materials Studio version 2020 can be downloaded and installed on your local computer.
 The graphical user interface runs only on Windows, but the back end server components can also be run on Linux.

 Look here for [installation files and instructions to configure licensing](https://wiki.eduuni.fi/display/cscjemma/Materials+Studio) (requires Haka authentication)

-An installation on Puhti will be set up later.

 ## Usage

 The way to use Materials Studio is to install it locally and:

-1) prepare jobs (build systems, set simulation parameters) locally
+1. prepare jobs (build systems, set simulation parameters) locally
-1) either run them locally or write the input files on disk
+1. either run them locally or write the input files on disk
-1) copy them to Puhti, prepare a batch script to run the files
+1. copy them to Puhti, prepare a batch script to run the files
-1) copy the reusults back for analysis
+1. copy the results back for analysis

 See above for instructions for download, local installation and license configuration.
+Usage on Puhti does not require any installation steps.

-### Tips for running standalone jobs on Puhti
+### Workflow and tips for running standalone jobs on Puhti

 * Once you've set up your simulation, instead of running it, click the "Files" button next to the "Run" button, and save the files on your local disk.
 You can find the